KDE/clazy/README.md

 Compile your programs with it instead of clang++/g++.

 Note that this command is just a convenience wrapper which calls:
-`clang++ -Xclang -load -Xclang ClangLazy.so -Xclang -add-plugin -Xclang clang-lazy`
+`clang++ -Xclang -load -Xclang ClazyPlugin.so -Xclang -add-plugin -Xclang clazy`

 If you have multiple versions of clang installed (say clang++-3.8 and clang++-3.9) you can choose which one to use by setting the CLANGXX environment variable, like so: